Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Theoretical background

 and the empirical quantile $\hat{q}=\lceil (n+1)(1-\alpha)\rceil/n$ is used to calibrate the interval.
 For a new test point $X_{test}=x$, the conformalized interval is given by

-where $\tilde{\tau}$ denotes the directly estimated quantiles.
+where $\tilde{\tau}$ denotes the estimated quantiles.
 This additive calibration compensates for model misspecification and sampling variability, yielding distribution--free validity while retaining adaptivity to input--dependent uncertainty.
-Hence, CQR provides a principled and robust way to evaluate the accuracy of the proposed generative Ising model, not in terms of pointwise fit, but in terms of uncertainty quantification of its predictive distribution.
+As a consequence, CQR provides a principled and robust framework for quantifying uncertainty through calibrated intervals while preserving distribution--free marginal validity.